 What’s the annual ISA allowance and how much can I invest in an ISA?

-A tax-efficient way to invest
+It's a tax-efficient way to invest

-A simplified way to start investing
+It could be an easy way to start investing

-Begin investing with a small amount of money
+You can invest with a small amount of money

 Please remember the value of your investments can go down as well as up, and you could get back less than invested.